ImperialManta/1689-marketplace/README.md

 ## About

-**Xubao Marketplace** is a decentralized trading platform designed for online game players.
+**1689 Marketplace** is a decentralized trading platform designed for online game players.

 Traditional virtual item trading is full of scam risks — buyers pay and sellers disappear, or sellers deliver and buyers refuse to pay.
-Xubao Marketplace solves this with **BNB Smart Chain smart contracts**: funds are automatically held in escrow by the blockchain contract and only released upon trade completion, protecting both parties.
+1689 Marketplace solves this with **BNB Smart Chain smart contracts**: funds are automatically held in escrow by the blockchain contract and only released upon trade completion, protecting both parties.

 ---